-In child custody cases especially, parents will utilize social media posts to attempt to show that the other parent is not doing what he or she is supposed to be doing as far as parenting is concerned.
-Late night posts from dance clubs, bars and other adult locations on weekends where he or she has your child can be used as evidence to restrict visitation and access or to flip primary conservatorship over to you.
+In child custody cases primarily, parents will utilize social media posts to attempt to show that the other parent is not doing what they are supposed to be doing as far as parenting is concerned.
+Late-night posts from dance clubs, bars, and other adult locations on weekends where they have your child can be used as evidence to restrict visitation and access or to flip primary conservatorship over to you.

-I have seen situations where a parent has posted photos of guns, drugs or other items on social media where a judge has severely restricted visitation and access for a parent.
-Remember- a judge has to make decisions on behalf of your child’s best interests.
-Removing him or her from an environment where physical harm could befall him or her is the most reasonable way to ensure that their best interest is looked after.
+I have seen situations where a parent has posted photos of guns, drugs, or other items on social media.
+A judge has severely restricted visitation and access for a parent.
+Remember- a judge has to decide on behalf of your child's best interests.
+Removing them from an environment where physical harm could befall them is the most reasonable way to ensure their best interest is looked after.

 Proving grounds for divorce

 Most folks know that you can get divorced in Texas for any reason under the sun.